ChokoGroup/batocera-CHA/README.md

 In "Manual Scan" -> "System Name" select "Custom" and then in "Custom System Name" write exactly the name of the closest folder in [their servers](https://thumbnails.libretro.com/).
 Notice, for example, that is `MAME` folder and NOT "mame".
 For fbneo games, "Custom System Name" must be exactly `FBNeo - Arcade Games`.

-- The use of a partition named `CHOKO_DISK` is still supported, but not really important now that we don't have to share roms and assets between Batorcera and Lakka, and Batocera can use USB disks formatted in FAT32 natively.
+- The use of a partition named `CHOKO_DISK` is still supported, but not really important now that we don't have to share roms and assets between Batorcera and Lakka.
+Also, Batocera can use USB disks formatted in FAT32 natively.

 #